rh-mobb/documentation/docs/aro/private-cluster.md

 #### Delete the ARO egress LB

-> Note: you should only do this if you plan to use the `egress-ipam-operator` doing this may render your ARO cluster **UNSUPPORTED** by Red Hat / Azure, so speak to your support team before doing this.
+> Note: you should only do this if enabled the firewall egress above and you plan to use the [egress-ipam-operator](./egress-operator) doing this may render your ARO cluster **UNSUPPORTED** by Red Hat / Azure, so speak to your support team before doing this.

 1. Get and Login as Service Principal